milano-slesarik/playlist-searcher-for-youtube-music/README.md

 # Playlist Searcher for YouTube Music

 **YouTube Music** is a great music streaming service, but it's missing an easy way to search for your playlists.
-This extension solves that problem by adding a search bar to YouTube Music.
+This unofficial extension solves that problem by adding a search bar to YouTube Music.

 You can use it to search for playlists by name in two places: the main sidebar and the "Add to Playlist" dialog.